Ch 4,5, and 6

 flowers and bear seeds in fruit.

-Insects, invertebrates that are the most successful
+invertebrates that are the most successful

 animals on Earth, affect humans in both